Construction On Pace Despite Coronavirus

 Learn more about all 2019 Bond projects at aisd.net/bond2019.

-“The Arlington ISD’s plant services team is continuing to report to work to maintain critical operations.
+“The Arlington ISD’s facility services team is continuing to report to work to maintain critical operations.
 Our employees will continue to repair, clean and disinfect district facilities to help create safe learning and work environments for our students and staff.
 The district is also continuing its construction efforts to keep projects on schedule for successful completion.
 Projects such as the district’s Fine Arts and Athletics Complex and the Gunn Fine Arts and Dual Language Academy will continue to move forward provided the construction work force is not unavailable or diminished due to current health concerns affecting our community.
 The same can be stated for all 2019 Bond program projects that are in planning and development stages.
 Most design processes can be carried on remotely and through virtual design meetings.
-The district has already rearranged meetings for plant services and facilities planning and construction personnel to be virtual and is allowing certain employees to work remotely, when possible.
+The district has already rearranged meetings for facility services and facilities planning and construction personnel to be virtual and is allowing certain employees to work remotely, when possible.
 We will continue to serve our community and support the guidance and direction of our public health officials as health conditions change.”